xnl-h4ck3r/xnLinkFinder/README.md

 - If you decide to cancel xnLinkFinder (using `Ctrl-C`) in the middle of running, be patient and any gathered data will be saved before ending gracefully.
 - Using the `-orig` option will show the URL where the link was found.
 This can mean you have duplicate links in the output if the same link was found on multiple sources, but it will suffixed with the origin URL in square brackets.
 - When making requests, xnLinkFinder will use a random User-Agent from the current group, which defaults to `desktop`.
 If you have a target that could have different links for different user agent groups, the specify `-u desktop mobile` for example (separate with a space).
 The `mobile` user agent option is an combination of `mobile-apple`, `mobile-android` and `mobile-windows`.
+- When `-i` has been set to a directory, the contents of the files in the root of that directory will be searched for links.
+Files in sub-directories are not searched.
+Any files that are over the size set by `-mfs` (default: 500 MB) will be skipped.

 ## Issues